 Should the organised worry about the disorganised?

 The organised folks must be asking why they should be bothered by the existence and business interests of the disorganised.
-The bosses amongst the organised believe that to fire or deny the disorganised promotion at work is always an option available to them; families with loving spouses, children, and extended kin will consider all sorts of mitigation, for example – close family support which is still possible in some areas of Africa, a disciplinarian approach to curing the vice which again is not uncommon in Africa, others may even think about polygamy as the solution – i.e. merely substituting the disorganised DNA with another type of DNA.
+The bosses amongst the organised, believe that firing or denying the disorganised promotion at work is always an option available to them; families with loving spouses, children, and extended kin apply all sorts of mitigation, for example – close family support, a disciplinarian approach to curing the vice, in traditional settings it’s not unheard of to resort to ‘people substitution’ approaches like polygamy – i.e. merely substituting the disorganised DNA with another type of DNA.

-The sad truth is that in a fast-moving 24/7 world, the tendency by those that have the different DNA is to express frustration with their disorganised peers.
+The sad truth is that in a fast-moving 24/7 world, the tendency by those that harbour the organised DNA is to express frustration with their disorganised peers.
 The disorganised are considered a burden to the organised.
-They are a permanent drag on what the organised are doing.
+They are a permanent drag on what the organised do.

-The disorganised folks end up taking valuable time from others’ schedules; because they are constantly behind and playing catch up, the organised are often forced to abandon their work to support them.
-In some instances, it is a choice between supporting them and team/organisational failure.
+The disorganised folks end up taking valuable time from others’ schedules; because they are constantly behind and playing catch up, the organised are often forced to abandon their work to support the disorganised.
+In some instances, it’s a choice between supporting them and team/organisational failure.

-Since they are constantly behind schedule, they tend to create social tension within families and teams at work.
+Since they are constantly behind schedule, they tend, and unintentionally, to create social tension within families and teams at work.
 The organised run out of patience and start demanding that the disorganised shape up.
 Tensed, the disorganised become even more disorganised.
 The result of all this is strained relationships.
-I am confident that you have all seen this in your homes and workplace.
+You all may have dealt with this in your homes and workplace.

 How does one live in harmony with the disorganised?

-This is a highly difficult question to answer – it comes down to one’s tolerance of the behaviour outcomes of the disorganised person.
-Some of you will stand more than others peers, spouses, and kin that are slow, always late, misplace their property, and ultimately a constant drag on your life.
+The above is a difficult question to answer – it comes down to one’s tolerance of the behaviour outcomes of the disorganised person.
+The disorganised are a constant drag on your life.